Chromolith/hdome_dev/Documentation/Design/proteinpilotv5_spreadsheet_specifications.md

 > Deamidated(Q)@7

 Data field identifier: **ptms**
-This field denotes the modifications to the procedure made in the experiment.
+This field denotes post translational modifications (hence "ptm") to the peptide sequence that have been detected by the mass spectrometer.
 As with the `protein` and `names` field, this can have multiple elements delimited by ';'.
 Each one is stored as a separate instance of the `Ptm` entity inside the `description` field.